perladvent/perldotcom/content/article/_pub_2000_11_repair3x.md

           redo READ_A_LINE unless /^\* Menu:/;
         }

 Randal Schwartz suggested something similar.
 This points out a possible rule of thumb: When Perl's control-flow constructions don't seem to be what you want, try decorating a bare block.

-### [Oops!]{#oops!}
+### <span id="oops!">Oops!</span>

 I said: